rhezab/smile/docs/contributing.md

 # Contributing to the documentation

-We are taking a "docs first" approach to this project by planning the development in the documentation and then working on implementation.
+This project takes a "docs first" approach by first planning the development in the documentation and then working on implementation.
 Thus, the place to start is by contributing to the docs.  **It's easy and fun.**